 The French corner of the Cape, Franschhoek lies in one of the most beautiful wine valleys in the world.
 This is a magical area to explore on foot while hiking the seemingly endless routes that wind past lakes, waterfalls and wildlife.
 It’s worth finding a comfy spot and taking time to soak up the incredible views.

 Surrounded by rolling vineyards, this quaint French town has a treasure trove of art and antique shops and galleries, and its shady, tree-lined streets give way to cozy cafes and bustling eateries.
 It is a romantic place to visit, and hailed by some as the food and wine capital of South Africa.
 You can look forward to a delightful gastronomic experience, as the town boasts several of the top-rated restaurants in the country and is home to dozens of exceptional wine cellars, many of which offer tasting tours.

-A community of French Huguenots were granted land in the Franschoek valley by the Dutch government of the Cape in 1685, and many of the wine farms still go by their original French names and still reflect stunning Cape Dutch architecture.
+A community of French Huguenots was granted land in the Franschoek valley by the Dutch government of the Cape in 1685, and many of the wine farms still go by their original French names and still reflect stunning Cape Dutch architecture.
 It is located just 45 minutes’ from Cape Town and about 30 minutes from the Stellenbosch, Paarl, Wellington and Somerset West wine routes.

 Johannesburg (AKA ‘Joburg’ or ‘Jozi’), is South Africa’s biggest city and the financial hub of Africa.
 Originally a 19th century gold mining settlement, today this vibrant city is one of the 50 largest urban areas in the world.